 - Car parts, tyres, oils

-- Non-electric lawn mowers, even if they are drained of fuel/oil.
+- Non-electric lawn mowers and petrol powered tools, even if they are drained of fuel/oil.
 The vapours can cause a fire in the trucks.
+(Metal lawn mowers are accepted at Kimbriki, no charge)

-- Oil heaters - due to the potential of oil being present and leaking when compacted which could cause a fire or end up on the road.
-Oil heaters (no need to drain) can be taken to a Chemical CleanOut event or Kimbriki (no charge-accepted as metal recycling).
+- Oil heaters - due to the potential of oil being present and leaking when compacted which could cause a fire or end up on the road

-- Polystyrene beads, put these in a strong plastic bag, expel the air and seal.
+- Any polystyrene, including polystyrene beads.
+Put these in a strong plastic bag, expel the air and seal.
 Place the bag in the red lidded bin

 - Pianos (due to the weight and size)

-Items that aren't accepted will be left behind.
+Items that aren't accepted will be left behind and must be removed by resident from the kerb immediately.

-For more information on the safe disposal of items not accepted, refer to the A to Z guide to reuse, recycling and disposal.
+For more information on the safe disposal of items not accepted eg oil heaters, non-electric lawn mowers and petrol powered tools and much more refer to the A to Z guide to reuse, recycling and disposal.

 Bulky Goods Resources